raymondbutcher/django-readwrite/README.md

             'PASSWORD': primary_password,

             # Set HTTP_PATHS to force request paths to use a database.
-            # This ensures that the admin always uses the primary database.
+            # This ensures that the admin always uses this database.
             'HTTP_PATHS': ['/admin/'],

         },